JoshJamz/TibiFood-Sales-Overview/README.md

 ### Approach

-- Data Cleaning:
-      - Utilized MS Excel for data cleaning tasks
+- Data Cleaning: Utilized MS Excel for data cleaning tasks, including removing duplicates,handling missing values and formatting data for analysis.
-      - Including removing duplicates
-      - Handling missing values
-      - formatting data for analysis.
 - Data Exploration: Used SQL queries to interrogate the cleaned dataset and explore various metrics such as GMV (Gross Merchandise Value), order count, delivery time,pickup time, wait time, successful delivery percentage, and more.
 - Visualization: Created clear and compelling visualizations using Power BI to present the findings of the analysis effectively.
 These visualizations includes interactive dashboards and reports to provide stakeholders with actionable insights.